 Idris Said, also known as Abba Arre, was a civil servant and columnist.
-He wrote critically about Eritrea’s language policy and about the arrests of writers in September 2001, when the government cracked down on the independent press.
-His whereabouts, health, and status remain unknown as the Eritrean government repeatedly has declined to provide credible answers to questions about imprisoned journalists, or to allow visits from family or lawyers.
+He wrote critically about Eritrea’s language policy and the arrests of writers in September 2001, when the government cracked down on the independent press.
+His whereabouts, health, and status remain unknown as the Eritrean government has repeatedly declined to provide credible answers to questions about imprisoned journalists or to allow visits from family or lawyers.

-When asked in a June 2016 interview with Radio France International about the status of journalists and politicians arrested in 2001, Eritrean Foreign Affairs Minister Osman Saleh Mohammed said "all of them are alive" and they "are in good hands."
-Asked if they would face trial, Osman said they would, "when the government decides" since members of the group are "political prisoners."
+In a June 2016 interview with Radio France International about the status of journalists and politicians arrested in 2001, Eritrean Foreign Affairs Minister Osman Saleh Mohammed said, "all of them are alive" and they "are in good hands."
+Asked if they would face trial, Osman said they would "when the government decides" since members of the group are "political prisoners."

 A veteran of the Eritrean independence movement, Idris has a pre-existing disability, according to PEN Eritrea in Exile, and according to a 2002 report by Amnesty International, this disability was likely to cause “special problems in detention.”